Yechoh/giphouse.github.io/_posts/2016-05-12-Alewijnse.md

 The purpose of this project is to improve the overall engineering process, and also incorporate more disciplines.
 We develop a web application that will serve the needs of Alewijnse company in combining information to create a blueprint for a bridge.
 When this project is done, the software should allow the user to enter specific variables, preferences, constraints and get detailed planning of the object that is to be built.
-The end product will be called “The Dutch Bridge”.
+The end product will be called "The Dutch Bridge".